opeyemitai/Covid-19-Analysis/README.md

 ## RECOMMENDATIONS

 1) The Government should ensure that media outlet or health officials educate people on preventive measures.
-2) The wearing of masks should be enforce especially in large gatherings.
+2) The wearing of masks should be enforced especially in large gatherings.
 3) Social distancing should be encourage to avoid or prevent the spread of the virus.

 ## DASHBOARD